 The output will look like this:

 NAME: rocketpool - Rocket Pool CLI USAGE: rocketpool [global options] command [command options] [arguments...]
-VERSION: 1.1.1 AUTHORS: David Rugendyke <firstname.lastname@example.org> Jake Pospischil <email@example.com> Joe Clapis <firstname.lastname@example.org> Kane Wallmann <email@example.com> COMMANDS: auction, a Manage Rocket Pool RPL auctions faucet, f Access the legacy RPL faucet minipool, m Manage the node's minipools network, e Manage Rocket Pool network parameters node, n Manage the node odao, o Manage the Rocket Pool oracle DAO queue, q Manage the Rocket Pool deposit queue service, s Manage Rocket Pool service wallet, w Manage the node wallet help, h Shows a list of commands or help for one command GLOBAL OPTIONS: --allow-root, -r Allow rocketpool to be run as the root user --config-path path, -c path Rocket Pool config asset path (default: "~/.rocketpool") --daemon-path path, -d path Interact with a Rocket Pool service daemon at a path on the host OS, running outside of docker --host address, -o address DEPRECATED - Smart node SSH host address --user name, -u name DEPRECATED - Smart node SSH user name --key file, -k file DEPRECATED - Smart node SSH key file --passphrase file, -p file DEPRECATED - Smart node SSH key passphrase file --known-hosts file, -n file DEPRECATED - Smart node SSH known_hosts file (default: current user's ~/.ssh/known_hosts) --gasPrice value, -g value OBSOLETE - No longer used, please use --maxFee and --maxPrioFee instead --maxFee value, -f value The max fee (including the priority fee) you want a transaction to cost, in gwei (default: 0) --maxPrioFee value, -i value The max priority fee you want a transaction to use, in gwei (default: 0) --gasLimit value, -l value Desired gas limit (default: 0) --nonce value Use this flag to explicitly specify the nonce that this transaction should use, so it can override an existing 'stuck' transaction --debug Enable debug printing of API commands --help, -h show help --version, -v print the version COPYRIGHT: (c) 2021 Rocket Pool Pty Ltd
+VERSION: 1.7.0-dev AUTHORS: David Rugendyke <firstname.lastname@example.org> Jake Pospischil <email@example.com> Joe Clapis <firstname.lastname@example.org> Kane Wallmann <email@example.com> COMMANDS: auction, a Manage Rocket Pool RPL auctions minipool, m Manage the node's minipools network, e Manage Rocket Pool network parameters node, n Manage the node odao, o Manage the Rocket Pool oracle DAO queue, q Manage the Rocket Pool deposit queue service, s Manage Rocket Pool service wallet, w Manage the node wallet help, h Shows a list of commands or help for one command GLOBAL OPTIONS: --allow-root, -r Allow rocketpool to be run as the root user --config-path path, -c path Rocket Pool config asset path (default: "~/.rocketpool") --daemon-path path, -d path Interact with a Rocket Pool service daemon at a path on the host OS, running outside of docker --maxFee value, -f value The max fee (including the priority fee) you want a transaction to cost, in gwei (default: 0) --maxPrioFee value, -i value The max priority fee you want a transaction to use, in gwei (default: 0) --gasLimit value, -l value [DEPRECATED] Desired gas limit (default: 0) --nonce value Use this flag to explicitly specify the nonce that this transaction should use, so it can override an existing 'stuck' transaction --debug Enable debug printing of API commands --secure-session, -s Some commands may print sensitive information to your terminal.
+Use this flag when nobody can see your screen to allow sensitive data to be printed without prompting --help, -h show help --version, -v print the version COPYRIGHT: (c) 2021 Rocket Pool Pty Ltd

 # Service Commands

 NAME: rocketpool service - Manage Rocket Pool service USAGE: rocketpool service [global options] command [command options] [arguments...]
-VERSION: 1.1.1 COMMANDS: install, i Install the Rocket Pool service config, c Configure the Rocket Pool service status, u View the Rocket Pool service status start, s Start the Rocket Pool service pause, p Pause the Rocket Pool service stop, o Pause the Rocket Pool service (alias of 'rocketpool service pause') terminate, t Stop the Rocket Pool service and tear down the service stack logs, l View the Rocket Pool service logs stats, a View the Rocket Pool service stats version, v View the Rocket Pool service version information install-update-tracker, d Install the update tracker that provides the available system update count to the metrics dashboard GLOBAL OPTIONS: --compose-file value, -f value Optional compose files to override the standard Rocket Pool docker-compose.yml; this flag may be defined multiple times --help, -h show help
+COMMANDS: install, i Install the Rocket Pool service config, c Configure the Rocket Pool service status, u View the Rocket Pool service status start, s Start the Rocket Pool service pause, p Pause the Rocket Pool service stop, o Pause the Rocket Pool service (alias of 'rocketpool service pause') logs, l View the Rocket Pool service logs stats, a View the Rocket Pool service stats compose View the Rocket Pool service docker compose config version, v View the Rocket Pool service version information prune-eth1, n Shuts down the main ETH1 client and prunes its database, freeing up disk space, then restarts it when it's done. install-update-tracker, d Install the update tracker that provides the available system update count to the metrics dashboard check-cpu-features, ccf Checks if your CPU supports all of the features required by the "modern" version of certain client images.
+If not, it prints what features are missing. get-config-yaml Generate YAML that shows the current configuration schema, including all of the parameters and their descriptions export-eth1-data Exports the execution client (eth1) chain data to an external folder.
+Use this if you want to back up your chain data before switching execution clients. import-eth1-data Imports execution client (eth1) chain data from an external folder.
+Use this if you want to restore the data from an execution client that you previously backed up. resync-eth1 Deletes the main ETH1 client's chain data and resyncs it from scratch.
+Only use this as a last resort! resync-eth2 Deletes the ETH2 client's chain data and resyncs it from scratch.
+Only use this as a last resort! terminate, t Deletes all of the Rocket Pool Docker containers and volumes, including your ETH1 and ETH2 chain data and your Prometheus database (if metrics are enabled).
+Only use this if you are cleaning up the Smartnode and want to start over!
+OPTIONS: --compose-file value, -f value Optional compose files to override the standard Rocket Pool docker compose YAML files; this flag may be defined multiple times --help, -h show help

 This command shows you the current running status of each of the Docker containers managed by Rocket Pool.
 For example, the default Docker install's output looks like this: